Skip to content

 output[mask] += expert_out * weights # weighted contribution

-# --- Load balancing auxiliary loss ---
+# --- Load balancing auxiliary loss (Switch Transformer form) ---

-# Without this, the router collapses to always using the same 2 experts
+# Without this, the router collapses to always using the same 2 experts.

-expert_usage = router_probs.mean(0) # (n_experts,)
+P = router_probs.mean(0) # mean soft probabilities

-self.aux_loss = self.n_experts * (expert_usage * router_probs.mean(0)).sum()
+self.aux_loss = self.n_experts * (f * P).sum()

 return output.view(B, T, C)